 What Is Speed Climbing?

 Speed Climbing is a race between two climbers to see who gets to the top first.
+The routes are identical, and the same set of holds and layout has been used for 15 years!
 Competitors start at the bottom on the third beep and must hit a buzzer at the top of the wall to stop the timer.

-In early qualification rounds climbers aren’t competing against each other but just trying to get the fastest times.
+In early qualification rounds, climbers aren’t competing against each other but just trying to get the fastest times in two heats.
 The top sixteen climbers then go on to the 1/8 finals and compete head to head in pairs.
-The winner goes on the 1/4 finals, the winners on to the semi-final (1/2) and then the finals.
+The winner goes on to the 1/4 finals, then the semi-final (1/2), and lastly the finals between just two climbers.

 Other Types Of Speed Climbing